railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_reports.rst

 that is defined in each database.

-This template can be customized by changing the company information through the menu :menuselection:`Administration --> Companies --> Companies`.
+This template can be customized by changing the company information through the menu :menuselection:`Settings --> Companies --> Companies`.
 You may select your parent company from the list and edit the fields Report Header, Report Footer 1, Report Footer 2 in the :guilabel:`General Information` tab.
 If your company has a logo that you would want to appear in all reports, you may add it using the :guilabel:`Logo` field.
 You can also change the appearance of the header/footer by editing the XML code in the tabs :guilabel:`Header/Footer`